Software development notes

 However, we can run Linux under a hypervisor, and with that I had the following goals:

-Critical data in this case is essentially my $HOME
+Critical data in this case is essentially my $HOME from my Linux laptop.
+I

 want to keep the point of coherency on the host so I don’t accidentally wipe the